-I work remotely on a sailboat.
-I travel the world, bathe in the sea, and go snorkeling whenever I want. - NewsBreak
+I Work Remotely on a Sailboat.
+I Travel the World, Bathe in the Sea, and Go Snorkeling Whenever I Want. - NewsBreak

 Depending on how busy I am, I'll either work the whole day or half a day, and spend the rest of my time exploring a city, hiking, snorkeling, or relaxing on the boat.

 Even though I'm fully remote, I have a roster of clients and constantly have new clients find me.
-I've shared my information on platforms, like Complicated.Life (which costs a monthly fee for therapists to use), where people can search for psychologists who specialize in the areas that they need help in.
+I've shared my information on platforms, like Complicated.Life (which costs a monthly fee for therapists to use), where people can search for psychologists who specialize in the areas in which they need help.
 New clients find me on those platforms, through Google searches, or directly through my website.

 I've always been open and honest with my clients about living on a sailboat